 Lihou is a small island situated just off the west coast of Guernsey and accessed by a causeway at low tide for about two weeks every month.
-Lihou island has had a facinating and varied history as well as having interesting wildlife, both above and below the high water mark.
+Lihou island has had a fascinating and varied history as well as having interesting wildlife, both above and below the high water mark.

 Lihou Island is a fantastic location enabling residents to enjoy the peace and tranquility that can be sadly absent from modern life.
-There is no television or music system in the house but there are encapsulating views that are ever changing with the weather, light and tides.
+There is no television or music system in the house but there are engaging views that are ever changing with the weather, light and tides.